geclos/flow-backend/README.md

 This repo is for demonstration purposes.

-It contains all backend code of a personal project I'm working on in private.
+It contains all backend code of a personal project I'm working on in private ([take a look!](https://iflowframework.com/)).
 It's a service where companies can sign up and conduct internal polls with their employees.
 These internal polls are organized on Campaigns to which the admin can invite an arbitrary amount of employees.

 Polls are conducted via Typeform and respondants are identified via unique poll_token attached to their campaign membership.

-Goal (not coded yet) is to process all responses and display graphs (in [frontend](https://github.com/geclos/flow-frontend)) with munched data from responses.
+The goal (not coded yet) is to process all responses and display graphs (in [frontend](https://github.com/geclos/flow-frontend)) with munched data from responses.

 ## Stack